Anna Monika Siepmann

-Anna Monika Siepmann (born 26 January 2004) is a German taekwondo poomsae athlete and four-time European medalist.
+Anna Monika Siepmann (born 26 January 2004) is a German taekwondo poomsae athlete and five-time European medalist.

 Career

 Anna Siepmann began training in the Korean martial art of taekwondo in 2010 at the age of six, originally for self-defence training.
 She has been part of the German national team since 2018.
 In 2018, she took part in the poomsae World Championships held in Taipei.
 As part of the junior team, Siepmann became vice European champion in the team competition (three-person female team) at the European Championships in Antalya in 2019.

 In 2021, Siepmann took part in the European Championships in Seixal, Portugal, winning a bronze medal in the junior women's individual competition in traditional forms and another bronze medal in pairs (a boy and a girl in a team of two) alongside her team-mate Tung-Duong Tim Do.

 At cadet and junior level, Siepmann became German champion seven times, runner-up five times and bronze medallist twice.
 Since competing as a senior, she has been German champion three times.
 At the 2023 European Championships in Innsbruck, Siepmann competed in the senior pairs event together with Tung-Duong Tim Do.
 They qualified in third place and finished sixth in the final.

 In December 2024, she competed as part of the female three-person team in traditional poomsae at the World Poomsae Championships in Hong Kong, with which she placed seventh.
 At the 2025 European Championships held in Tallinn, she competed as part of the German three-person poomsae team in the women's 18 to 30 age class and, after beating Serbia in the quarter-finals, won a bronze medal.